Mitigation in Speeding, Traffic, and Reckless Driving Cases

 In Virginia, there are two types of Driving School classes that may be appropriate: a regular eight (8) hour class and an aggressive twelve (12) hour course.
+Certain courts and have different requirements on which course they will want you to take.
+Sometimes the charge dictates that it's better to take a more intensive class than in other cases.

 This eight (8) hour class can be completed either in-person or online.
 However, certain jurisdictions may have a requirement that the course be completed in-person so give us a call if you have questions about which option to take for your case.